 Nature has captivating landscapes that catch anyone’s eyes, and what is better than capturing that beauty in a photograph?

 When you capture a landscape image, you always want it to be as clear as possible, to appreciate every incredible detail.

 These details should be appreciated regardless of whether they are near or far from the camera when taking the picture.

 To achieve this, the concepts of depth of field and hyperfocal distance must be clear.
 This last term is perhaps not as well known in some cases.

 The field’s depth is described as the area that will appear acceptably sharp in your image in front of and behind the focus point.

 This depth varies depending on the distance to the focused element, focal length, and diaphragm’s aperture.

 In contrast, the hyperfocal distance is defined as the minimum focus distance with which the most significant depth field is achieved; to get an approach that extends from half this distance to infinity.

-What this means is that if you focus on a point at a suitable distance, we will get everything that is located from the point of focus to infinity to be seen.
+What this means is that if you focus on a point at a suitable distance, you will get everything that is located from the point of focus to infinity to be seen.
 You can calculate this distance.

 In this post, we will show you the basic principles of hyperfocal distance.